CatherineKiiru/ecommerce-site/README.md

 Note: installing development packages require two dashes i.e --save-dev nodemon

-# Loading products from backend
+# Loading products from backend and showing through frontend
 1. Start by setting a proxy in package.json that points to the backend port i.e. the proxy is an address that points to the backend.
 Use the IP address of the local host.
 When a user sends a request to the API, it redirects your request to the backend.